gae-init/gae-init-docs/main/templates/reference/util/jsonpify.md

 arguments with an *application/json* mimetype.
 The arguments to this function are the same as to the **dict** constructor.

-In addition if `callback` argument is provided in the request the it will return a response with the JSONP representation.
+In addition if `callback` argument is provided in the request then it will return a response with the JSONP representation.